-See Note 8 for information relating to an investment in joint under common management as the Company.
+See Note 8 for information relating to an investment in a joint venture under common management as the Company.

-See Note 21 for information relating to stock options issued to officers and directors of the Company.
+See Note 20 for information relating to stock options issued to officers and directors of the Company.

-See Note 22 for information relating to restricted share units issued to officers and directors of the Company.
+See Note 21 for information relating to restricted share units issued to officers and directors of the Company.

-25. Capital management
+24. Capital management